Campus Recreation commitment to an Inclusive, Safe, & Welcoming Environment

 For members who wish to park off campus, there are several metered parking spots along Reservoir Road to the north of campus.
 Please note that Georgetown University does not manage this street parking.

 Bike racks are provided for bicycles.
 Bikes may not be locked to the railings or fences.
+Bikes are prohibited from being brought into Yates Field House or Kehoe Field.

 Anyone injured in Campus Recreation facilities should immediately notify a staff member.
 The staff will evaluate the situation and call the Georgetown University Police Department (GUPD), and Georgetown Emergency Response Medical Services (GERMS), if necessary.